History Files

 FeatureIn southern Mesopotamia the city states of Sumer formed one of the first great civilisations in human history (see feature link).
 This Near Eastern civilisation developed out of the end of the Pottery Neolithic across the Fertile Crescent, a period which had seen Neolithic Farmer practices spread far and wide across the Near East and beyond.

 Their adopted home at Nineveh is at least nine thousand years old, while the other two great Assyrian cities, Ashur and Arbel, were founded soon after the arrival of Semitic-speakers - in the mid-third millennium BC.
-All three were located on the limestone plateau of northern Mesopotamia, near a mountainous region which extends along the Tigris as far as the high Gordiaean or Carduchian mountain range of Armenia, which is sometimes known as the 'Mountains of Ashur'.
+All three were located on the limestone plateau of northern Mesopotamia, near a mountainous region which extends along the Tigris as far as the high Gordiaean or Carduchian mountain range of Armenia (sometimes known as the 'Mountains of Ashur').

-Nineveh was the oldest and most populous city of ancient Assyria, situated on the eastern bank of the Tigris, opposite modern Mosul which has largely engulfed it.
+Nineveh was the oldest and most populous city of ancient Assyria.
+It was situated on the eastern bank of the Tigris, opposite the modern city of Mosul which has largely engulfed it.
 Dual carriageways pass just outside the old ramparts and modern dwellings cover a large part of the old city site.
-City walls and gates have been partially restored in places, but much has been lost or looted.
+City walls and gates have partially been restored in places, but much has been lost or looted.

 A smaller mound was occupied by a mosque which had been built within the remains of an earlier Christian monastery, known as Tell Nebi Yunus, the 'Mound of the Prophet Jonah', who was believed to have been buried there.
 This was also inhabited by a small number of villagers and remains so today.
 The city lies on a geological fault, which means that several serious earthquakes during the Assyrian period served to damage various areas which then needed to be repaired.

-Following the destruction of the Assyrian empire, Nineveh was largely abandoned.
+Nineveh was largely abandoned following the destruction of the Assyrian empire.
 Then the Parthians established a presence at 'Assor' (Ashur), complete with palace and buildings in the Hellenistic style.
-After their replacement by the Sassanids, the area was largely abandoned.
+After their replacement by the Sassanids, the area was again abandoned for the most part.

 Mesopotamia